 - 1. Overall objective.
+The investment portfolio shall be designed to attain a market-average rate of return throughout budgetary and economic cycles, taking into account the City's risk constraints, the cash flow characteristics of the portfolio, and state and local laws, ordinances or resolutions that restrict investments.
 The investment portfolio shall be designed with the overall objective, in order of priority, of safety, liquidity, and return on investment. - 2.
 Specific objective.
-The investment performance objective for the portfolio shall be to earn a market average yield for the reporting period comparable to the yield of a Treasury Security with a similar average life.
+The Treasurer shall monitor and evaluate the portfolio's performance relative to the chosen market benchmark(s), which will be included in the Treasurer's quarterly report.
+The Treasurer shall select an appropriate, readily available index to use as a marketThe investment performance objective for the portfolio shall be to earn a market average yield for the reporting period comparable to the yield of a Treasury Security with a similar average life.